Down syndrome explained

 World Down Syndrome Day

-World Down Syndrome Day is celebrated every 21st March.
-The date was chosen because the number 21 is significant.
+World Down Syndrome Day is celebrated every 21st of March.
+The date was chosen to show the uniqueness of the triplication of the 21st chromosome – which creates Down Syndrome.

 FAQs